There is No Such Thing as White Hat SEO

 They help drive revenue to the search engine by operating as agents for many paying brands that utilize the system for better results.

-You can think of executing on white hat SEO campaigns as the ultimate Prisoner's Dilemma.
+You can think of executing white hat SEO campaigns as the ultimate Prisoner's Dilemma.

 The following graphic should prove helpful: